arkanelinux/arkdep/README.md

 customlinux_v2.0:zst:d5f45b2dac77399b37231c6ec4e864d184d35cf1
 customlinux_v1.0:zst:80ba4c7f3ff7a0ebce8e67d5b73f87c56af1b9f3
 ```
-The image name is used to find the actual image, users can also manually refer to a version with `arkanium-deploy deploy customlinux customlinux_v1.0`
+The image name is used to find the actual image, users can also manually refer to a version with `arkdep deploy customlinux customlinux_v1.0`

 The compression method is flexible, any compression method tar can ifner is supported.
 Some examples being `xz`, `gz` and `zst`.